JPMorgan Chase & Co.

 Supply Chain Sustainability:

-- Supplier Engagement: Not explicitly detailed, but Third-Party Oversight frameworks are in place.
+- Supplier Engagement: Not explicitly detailed in the filing, but the Third-Party Oversight (“TPO”) framework manages third-party outsourcing risk.

 Social Impact Initiatives:

-- Community Investment: The Firm made a $1.0 billion contribution of Visa shares to the JPMorgan Chase Foundation in Q2 2024.
+- Community Investment: The filing mentions a $1.0 billion Visa shares contribution to the JPMorgan Chase Foundation in 2024.

 Business Cyclicality & Seasonality